Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 How Does a Business Line of Credit Work?

 When you want a personal line of credit, you get a credit card.
 Businesses have a similar option with a business line of credit, which can be used whenever extra funds are necessary.
-A business line of credit is different from a credit card in that they typically have lower interest rates, although that can vary by lender.
+A business line of credit differs from a credit card in that they typically have lower interest rates, although that can vary by lender.
 Here are the main points:

 - The funding term has a wide range, too.
 You could be expected to pay it back in as little as six months or up to 20 years.